Moldova 2

-Moldova 2 is the second public television channel in Moldova, launched on 3 May 2016 on the occasion of the 58th anniversary of Teleradio-Moldova.
+Moldova 2 is the second public television channel in Moldova, launched on 3 May 2016 on the 58th anniversary of the state-owned broadcaster Teleradio-Moldova.

 The broadcast started with images from the Table Tennis World Cup among journalists of "Press Open Moldova 1".
-The launch of Moldova 2 came on the recommendation of the European Broadcasting Union, but also on the need to cover the transmission of a large amount of sport content.
+The launch of Moldova 2 came on the recommendation of the European Broadcasting Union, but also to cover large volume of sport content.

 Programming

 The station broadcasts replays of Moldova 1 and direct broadcasts from sports events, such as the Summer Olympics and the European Football Championship.

 Distribution

 Moldova 2 is available nationwide via cable networks.